-Global economic conditions have shown some signs of recovery, particularly in the US, but remain challenging as concerns remain on the sustainability of the recovery.
+Global economic conditions are showing signs of turbulence, though some markets, such as the US, show signs of continued economic recovery.
 Some key indicators of sustainable economic growth remain under pressure.
-Ongoing concerns over the sustainability of economic recovery in the US and its substantial debt burden, the low price of crude oil, and other commodities across the globe and the related implications for potential global deflation, as well as concerns of slower economic growth in the European Union, or EU, Russia, China and India, have contributed to market volatility and diminished expectations for the US, European and global economies.
-If countries in the Eurozone or other countries require additional financial support, if sovereign credit ratings continue to decline, or in the event of a default on sovereign debt obligations in certain countries including Greece, Argentina and Russia, yields on the sovereign debt of certain countries may continue to increase, the cost of borrowing may increase and credit may become more limited.
-In the US, there continue to be concerns over the failure to achieve a long term solution to the issues of government spending, the increasing US national debt and rising debt ceiling, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit as the US Federal Reserve ends its quantitative easing program.
-Further, there continue to be signs of economic weakness such as relatively high levels of unemployment in major markets including Europe and the US.
-Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism and armed conflict around the world, and the ongoing refugee crisis in Europe, North Africa and the Middle East may contribute to political and economic instability in those regions.
-The growing concerns over the sustained and drastic fall in the price of crude oil, and other commodities and the associated risk of global deflation, may also contribute to further economic instability in the global financial markets.
+Ongoing concerns over the low price of crude oil and other commodities across the globe and the related implications for potential global deflation, as well as concerns of slower economic growth in China, the European Union, or EU, Russia and India, and residual concerns about the sustainability of economic recovery in the US and its substantial debt burden, have contributed to market volatility and diminished expectations for the US, European and global economies.
+The economic slowdown in China, coupled with turbulence in its financial markets, has global implications through the possibility of contagion into other markets.
+In the US, there continue to be concerns over the failure to achieve a long term solution to the issues of government spending, the increasing US national debt, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit as the US Federal Reserve begins raising interest rates.
+If countries in the Eurozone or other countries require additional financial support, if sovereign credit ratings continue to decline, or in the event of a default on sovereign debt obligations in certain countries including Greece, Argentina and Ukraine, yields on the sovereign debt of certain countries may continue to increase, the cost of borrowing may increase and credit may become more limited.
+Further, there continue to be signs of economic weakness such as relatively high levels of unemployment in major markets including Europe.
+Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism, such as the recent attacks in Paris and Istanbul, and armed conflict around the world.
+The ongoing refugee crisis in Europe, North Africa and the Middle East may contribute t

 These economic conditions may affect our business in a number of ways.
 The general level of economic activity, such as decreases in business and consumer spending, could result in a decrease in demand for our services, thus reducing our revenue.
 The cost and availability of credit has been and may continue to be adversely affected by illiquid credit markets and wider credit spreads.
 Continued turbulence or uncertainty in the European, the US and the international financial markets and economies may adversely affect our liquidity and financial condition, and the liquidity and financial condition of our customers.
 If these market conditions continue or worsen, they may limit our ability to access financing or increase our cost of financing to meet liquidity needs, and affect the ability of our customers to use credit to purchase our services or to make timely payments to us, resulting in adverse effects on our financial condition and results of operations.